mantidproject/mantid/docs/source/release/v3.12.0/framework.rst

 - :ref:`ConjoinWorkspaces <algm-ConjoinWorkspaces>` now supports non-constant bins.
 - :ref:`Fit <algm-Fit>` will now respect excluded ranges when ``CostFunction = 'Unweighted least squares'``.
 - :ref:`NormaliseToMonitor <algm-NormaliseToMonitor>` now supports non-constant number of bins.
+- :ref:`LoadMergeRuns <algm-LoadMergeRuns>` is a new algorithm that can load and merge multiple runs.

 Core Functionality
 ------------------